Howling at the Moon

 People began to jog, run, swim, cycle, and walk themselves into shape.
-This system of exercising quickly gained popularity and has never looked back.
+This system of exercising quickly gained popularity, and has never really looked back, or lost any of its appeal.
 Unless you’ve been living under a rock, you have undoubtedly heard of cardio.

 Regular Aerobic exercise will brings these benefits into your life.
 It will …

 - strengthen and enlarge the heart muscle to improve its pumping efficiency

 - improve your blood circulation

 - increase the number of red blood cells and improve oxygen transport